-Soon after this opening though you’ll be hurried off to the safe haven that is Vault 111 before emerging over 200 years later alone.
-This is your drive to go out there and explore the vast wasteland as you hunt for your child with your fully voice acted main character (another first for the series).
+For the first time though players will be able to experience the day that the bombs were dropped around the world with your adventure starting with your wife (or husband) and child in your retro futuristic home.
+Soon after creating your character with the familiar S.P.E.C.I.A.L. mechanics of Fallout you’ll be hurried off to the safe haven that is Vault 111 before emerging over 200 years later alone without your family.
+This is your drive to go out into the wasteland and explore the vast ruins as you hunt for your child with your fully voice acted main character (another first for the franchise).

 Review Platform: PC